Our Team

 Dr Lei Gryffydd

-Director and Clinical Neuropsychologist
+Director and Senior Clinical Neuropsychologist

 Ty Tran

-Registered Psychologist
+Senior Psychologist

 Dr Lei Gryffydd

-Dr Lei (they/them) is a clinical neuropsychologist and founder of Elucidate Psychology.
+Dr Lei (they/them) is a senior clinical neuropsychologist and founder of Elucidate Psychology.
 Their approach has been described as warm, gentle, and validating.

 Neuropsychological Assessments:

-Dr Lei has ten years experience conducting neuropsychological assessments across the lifespan, including diagnostic assessments to inform treatment, support, and funding applications.
+Dr Lei has over ten years experience conducting neuropsychological assessments across the lifespan, including diagnostic assessments to inform treatment, support, and funding applications.
 They have a special interest in assessing neurodevelopmental conditions (Autism, ADHD, and learning conditions), as well as memory and executive functioning issues.
 They are passionate about supporting other members of the LGBTQIA+ community with neurocognitive conditions such as ADHD and Autism.

 Therapy and Intervention work: